 "Yeah, but no late night wonderers or snackers?
 Not anything, but silence."
 K.O stated, then stopped his walking to glance over to Maya.
 "Or maybe those stories aren't so fake."

-K.O and Maya jolted, then stepped away from the shrubs and remained low.
+K.O and Maya jolted at the sudden sound, then stepped away from the shrubs and remained low.

 Crunch.
 Crunch.
 Step.
 Step.

 The leaves crunching turned into feet stomping as whatever neared on the front side of the houses.

 The teens turned to each other and then nodded.
 They quietly crawled back to the shrubs.
 When they reached it, they tried to peer through the branches and leaves.
 They could only see the area between two houses.
 Although they could hear the stomping, neither saw anything.

 "I can't see anything," Maya growled under her breath as she jerked her head from spot to spot trying to get a clear view.
 Finally getting fed up, she parted the leaves just a bit and peeked through.
 A small light ray grew until a lantern followed by a huge olive green arm appeared from around the house.
 Maya frowned before her eyes widen when she saw the rest to them.
 An orc, standing as tall as nine feet, with large saber-teeth strolled by.

 Squeaking, Maya brought her hands to her cover mouth.
 The leaves rustled loudly as they shook back in place.